The latest addition to the Northern Quarter is truly something Manchester has never seen before...

 A final note should go to the Fermented Potatoes (£4) that we had on the side, which are 5 whole days in the making.

 Being fermented for that amount of time, the potatoes achieve a super creamy texture, almost like mash, which works exceptionally well alongside the slightly sour fermentation funk.
 I should also say that these beauties are quite salty too, as a result of the fermentation process, so keep that wine in hand.

 We finished off with a lovely Treacle Tart (£6) which came with a crème fraiche sorbet which I just couldn’t get enough of.

 It was a night of great wines, masterful food and great company, all while learning a thing or two from Head Chef James about the processes involved in the dishes.

-I was (and am) truly astounded that Wilderness have managed to create such high-end, high-quality dishes and kept the price point so low – meaning that this level of quality is actually finally much more accessible to the people of Manchester.
+I was (and am) truly astounded that Wolf At The Door have managed to create such high-end, high-quality dishes and kept the price point so low – meaning that this level of quality is actually finally much more accessible to the people of Manchester.

-Any self-respecting foodie must surely have Wilderness on their list of ‘must-visits’ because the team here seem to have pulled something off that hasn’t really been done before – high-end but with a relaxed and chilled environment – that won’t break the bank.
-Welcome to Wilderness.
+Any self-respecting foodie must surely have Wolf At The Door on their list of ‘must-visits’ because the team here seem to have pulled something off that hasn’t really been done before – high-end but with a relaxed and chilled environment – that won’t break the bank.
+Welcome to Wolf At The Door.